-What Can a Handyman Do in Jones in Jones County, Georgia?
+What Can a Handyman Do Without a License in Jones in Jones County, Georgia?

 In Georgia, most “handyman” work does not require a state contractor license as long as you stay out of regulated trades (electrical/plumbing/HVAC) and you are not acting as a licensed Residential/General Contractor.
 Georgia’s contractor licensing is primarily for Residential-Basic/Residential-Light Commercial/General Contractors and for specific trades; there is not a simple statewide “handyman license,” and many small repair/remodel jobs are instead controlled by local permitting and trade-license rules.